AS4 now optional message exchange protocol in PEPPOL eDelivery network

 The adoption of AS4 is part of a well-defined, step-by-step transition process.
 This approach has been adopted to minimise the risks associated with the adoption of a new technology.

 The use of AS4 within the PEPPOL eDelivery network will become mandatory, and AS2 be made optional, the timeline agreed indicates Q1 2019 as the target date for this transition.
+The conditions for the transition is laid down in the Letter of Understanding, which can be downloaded from here.

 The European Commission provides Grant funding, under the Connecting Europe Facility (CEF), to support the transition from AS2 to AS4 (see the Innovation & Networks Executive Agency (INEA) for details).
 In 2017, CEF eInvoicing will have an indicative budget of €10 million, with Calls for Proposals foreseen to open 28 June 2017 until 28 November 2017.